inoas/glacier/README.md

 ## TODO

 - Restore previous default behavior, add a flag such as `gleam test -- --incremental` to toggle the new behavior.
+- Handling of JavaScript src and test modules for node and deno:
+  - NodeJS <https://nodejs.org/docs/latest/api/fs.html#fspromiseswatchfilename-options>
+  - Deno <https://deno.land/api@v1.29.1?s=Deno.watchFs>
+- Handling of Elixir src and test modules.
 - Introduce some delay between the file watcher picking up a change and the test running, so that if you find-replace-save-all via an editor it does not try to run the tests 10 times.
 - Save import lists per module into an in-memory hash-table.
 Before a file gets parsed for its imports, build the hash and check if a cached version already exists.
-- Use set instead of lists?
+- Use set instead of lists in some places?
-- Handling of Elixir src and test modules
-- Handling of JavaScript src and test modules for node and deno
-  - NodeJS <https://nodejs.org/docs/latest/api/fs.html#fspromiseswatchfilename-options>
-  - Deno <https://deno.land/api@v1.29.1?s=Deno.watchFs>

 - Once gleam does only recompile changed modules: Do not test dependencies if they had been tested recently, aka the first time a module it saved all its dependencies are tested but afterwards only if they changed by keeping a cache table with the module name and an mtime it last run the tests for those modules.
+- Backport gleeunit changes.

 ## Installation & Usage